 Pre-college programs are an innovative way for students to explore academic interests on a deeper level while getting a feel for campus life.
 Pre-college programs can be highly worthwhile and enjoyable experiences if given a chance.

 Finding the Best Pre-College Summer Programs

 Pre-college summer programs for high school students have exploded in recent years.
 There are programs at elite liberal arts colleges, massive public research universities, small regional institutions, and powerhouses like NYU and Johns Hopkins.
-To rank the best programs, College Consensus sought out pre-college programs based on a variety of criteria.
-Do they offer:
+For our ranking, College Consensus featured only residential programs, considering factors such as:

 - College Credit

 - Residential Experience

 With programs selected for their benefits, we then ordered the list according to the Consensus Score of the institution.
 Prospective students can trust that these programs have all the experience they could hope for, and establish their connections to colleges and universities that have proven themselves to experts and students alike.

 Duke University offers one of the leading pre-college summer programs available in North Carolina and beyond.
 Duke’s summer programs for graduating high school students are provided in five two-week residential sessions, although there are commuter options for participating schools and their students.
 Duke University also offers two hybrid sessions, with the two weeks divided, with one in residence and the other online.
 The cost for these programs varies but are available for $3,200 to $3,400, contingent upon the selection of the program.

 Duke University is a private research post-secondary school that was established in the 1830s by Quakers and Methodists.
 The school’s name honors the electric power magnate James Buchanan Duke who established the endowment, now valued in excess of 12 billion dollars.
 The school’s student enrollment exceeded 16,700 students.
 Duke is ranked among the most elite universities across the globe by many publications.